numbbo/coco/README.md

   output of the `bbob-biobj` logger from archive files (needed when the hypervolume reference values are updated)

-* docs should contain an updated version of the documentation, see above.

 * howtos contains a few text files with generic howtos.